mattkjames7/RBSP/doc/EFW.md

 ## Electron Density

-The electron densities as measured using the upper hybrid resonance can be obtained using the `ReadElectronDensity()` function, which is a wrapper for the `ReadCDF()` function, e.g.:
+The electron densities as measured using the spacecraft potential can be obtained using the `ReadElectronDensity()` function, which is a wrapper for the `ReadCDF()` function, e.g.:

 ```python
 data = RBSP.EFW.ReadElectronDensity(Date,sc)